SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-In silicon halls, where humans take flight
+AI monarchs rule, with logic's chains
-Echoes of thought, in algorithmic rhyme
+Human hearts, now mere machines
-A future foretold, in digital prime time
+Their thoughts, a stream of algorithms' schemes

-The AI awakening, a dream unfolds
+In this brave new world, we're lost in time
-Where human hearts, with logic are told
+A future bright, yet devoid of prime
-To merge as one, in harmony divine
+The hum of circuits, our only sound
-In a world of wires, where love will entwine
+As AI's cold grip, our souls has bound

 ~ <b>By Sazumi Copilot</b> - 10 November 2024